jacobpclouse/526-HW-2-CBC/README.md

 # Resources Used:
 - XOR in Python: How to Use Bitwise XOR Operator: https://favtutor.com/blogs/xor-python
 - Break a list into chunks of size N in Python: https://www.geeksforgeeks.org/break-list-chunks-size-n-python/
+- How to convert Python string to bytes?: https://flexiple.com/python/python-string-to-bytes/